patch testing on wrist

 • Potential dermatologist visits for severe reactions

-• Time lost dealing with inflamed skin
+• Time lost dealing with irritated skin

-• Emotional stress from skin problems
+• The stress that comes with skin problems

 When Patch Testing Isn’t Enough